Strata & Body Corporate AP: Multi-Scheme Supplier Invoices

 Once a firm has settled which strata package sits at the centre of its workflow, the next question is how invoices get into it.
 Three routes cover the field, and each fits a band of firm scale before it breaks.

-Route 1 — manual entry into the strata software.
-The AP clerk reads each PDF, classifies the scheme, codes the GL line, attaches the PDF, and sends through the approval workflow.
+The AP clerk reads each PDF, classifies the scheme, codes the GL line, attaches the PDF, and sends it through the approval workflow.
 There's no extraction tool in the loop; the clerk is the extraction engine.
-This route is sustainable up to roughly 2,000 invoices a year, where one or two AP clerks can keep up without backlog and where the supplier-to-scheme map fits in working memory.
-Past that, manual entry starts costing the firm in throughput and in classification errors as the clerk's recall is asked to stretch over too many schemes and suppliers.
+This fits low-volume books where the supplier-to-scheme map still fits in working memory.
+Past that, manual entry starts costing the firm in throughput and in classification errors.

-Route 2 — OCR-assisted entry within the strata package.
 The strata package's built-in OCR pulls header data from the PDF — invoice number, date, supplier, total — and the clerk classifies the scheme, codes the GL line, and routes the invoice into the approval workflow.
-This route is sustainable to roughly 6,000 invoices a year.
-It breaks not when the OCR struggles with the data but when classification becomes the bottleneck rather than data entry.
+This route breaks when classification becomes the bottleneck rather than data entry.
 OCR speeds up the typing; it doesn't speed up the decision about which scheme an invoice belongs to.
-Firms in the 100 to 300 scheme range running on Route 2 tend to find the AP team's day filling up with classification calls rather than data-entry work, which is the signal the route has reached its scale ceiling.

-Route 3 — pre-strata-software AI extraction with full classification.
 AI extracts header and line items, classifies scheme and supplier, suggests GL coding, and the clerk reviews exceptions rather than processing each invoice from scratch.
 The structured output flows into the strata package downstream — sometimes through a structured-data import, sometimes via the API of the strata package, sometimes posted manually for platforms that don't accept ingestion.
-Route 3 is sustainable beyond 10,000 invoices a year and matches the firm scale where classification, not data entry, has become the constraint.
+Route 3 fits firms where classification, not data entry, has become the constraint.
 AI supplier invoice extraction for strata and body corporate firms is what this route looks like in practice.

 Audit-trail discipline and the trust-account audit pack